natacha-beck/cbrain-wiki/Brainstorm.md

 ## 3. [[Launch Task]]

-Process the Launch Task steps and select Brainstorm tool and the execution server of your choice:
+Process the Launch Task steps and select _Brainstorm_ tool and the execution server of your choice:

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/3d0a9916-95fb-4f1d-81fb-d575585af3e2)</kbd>

 ## 4. Task parameters

+* Select where you want to save your output
-Set up the task parameters according to your analysis
+* Set up the task parameters according to your analysis
+* Start the task

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/3a29cde2-d998-4344-ab50-b5d6d6628d47)</kbd>

-Once the task is launched, you can monitor it and see the current status.
+Once the task is launched, you can monitor the _current status_.

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/dc4bd8e7-4369-4cca-afcc-c5193492dc9d)</kbd>